apinf/apinf-fiware/README.md

 See also the [complementary login package](https://github.com/apinf/apinf-accounts-fiware): `apinf:accounts-fiware`.

-### Installing package without atmosphere:

-To install the package without download for atmosphere, you need to download this package and the `apinf:accounts-fiware` [in this link](https://github.com/apinf/apinf-accounts-fiware).
-Its important put the packages in the same folder.
-After the download of the packages, its necessary set the meteor package directory variable in your environment
+## Installation

+`meteor add apinf:fiware`

+### Local installation (development):

+Install `apinf:fiware` locally (without downloading from atmosphere), by downloading it and [`apinf:accounts-fiware`](https://github.com/apinf/apinf-accounts-fiware) package on the same directory, and settting `METEOR_PACKAGE_DIRS` to this directory.

-- Linux:
+- Linux/MacOS:

-  To set the variable in linux open your bash file and write the following code in the end of your file:
+ To set the variable in Linux or MacOS, open the shell file (.bashrc, .zshrc) and write the following code in the end of your file:

-  **export METEOR_PACKAGE_DIRS = "/path/to/packages"**
+  **export METEOR_PACKAGE_DIRS="/path/to/packages"**

-  You can also open the terminal and write the following command, but, every time that you open the terminal, you will need     run this command again:

-  **METEOR_PACKAGE_DIRS="/path/to/packages"**

 - Windows:

   To set the variable in windows go to the environment variable window, in the system variable session, add a new variable called **METEOR_PACKAGE_DIRS** and set the directory where you downloaded the packages.

-Enjoy :smile: